nulla2011/music-Livestream/README.md

+# music-Livestream

-# Randomly stream your music from your library.
+**Randomly stream your music from your library.**

 ------

-To use it in windows,please change the commands in os.system()
+To use it in windows, please change the commands in os.system()

 ## Initialize